State of M&A Data Rooms — Q1 2026 Read the report →

 Egypt's funding market was meaningfully active in 2025 (more deals and more capital, but concentrated in fewer "big" rounds), which makes investor-fit even more important than "spray and pray."
 (TechCabal)

 When preparing your pitch to Egyptian investors, having a professional data room is essential.
 Peony helps Egyptian startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 This guide is built for founders raising pre-seed → Series A in Egypt (or Egypt-first with regional expansion).